 - Illinois State Bar Association

-- Recognized as an Emerging Lawyer in Commercial Litigation by Illinois Leading Lawyers (2017, 2018)
+- Emerging Lawyer in Commercial Litigation by Illinois Leading Lawyers (2017-2020)

 In his spare time, Ben enjoys going on runs with his Border Collie, exploring Chicago’s always expanding list of restaurants and breweries with his wife, traveling abroad, and cheering for Boston sports teams.